-Welcome to our FDI top hot news page since our main focus is searching and helping investors to be successful, start and close profitable deals.
+Welcome to FDI Canada Forum top news page.
+Since our main focus is searching and helping investors to be successful, start and close profitable deals.
 We do our best to update this website with the news of great opportunities for investment.

 I’m sure you will enjoy reading the news and you will find it beneficial.

 CANADIAN INVESTORS ACQUIRED $11.2 BILLION OF FOREIGN SECURITIES IN SEPTEMBER

 In September 2020, Statistics Canada reported the highest investment in four months, where Canadian investors made up to $11.2 billion.
 Meanwhile, foreign investors purchased $4.5 billion of Canadian securities, headed by procurements of corporate devices.
 Consequently, international transactions in securities made a net outflow of funds from the Canadian economy worth $6.7 billion.